Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 ## Installing the Azure AD Module

-The Azure AD Module is supported on the following Windows operating systems with the default version of Microsoft .NET Framework and Windows PowerShell: Windows 8.1, Windows 8, Windows 7, Windows Server 2012 R2, Windows Server 2012, or Windows Server 2008 R2.
+The Azure AD Module is supported on the following Windows operating systems with the default version of Microsoft .NET Framework and Windows PowerShell: Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2012 R2, Windows Server 2012, or Windows Server 2008 R2.

 If your computer has all the prerequisites for the installation, to install the General Availability version of the module on your computer you can run